The following webpages and links are mainly focused on internal services to support researchers at Nottingham Trent University (NTU).

-- Researcher training and career development (NOW): A set of resources for NTU researchers, this page is internal only and requires an NTU login to access.
+- Researcher training and career development (NOW): A set of resources for all NTU researchers can be found on the Researcher Development Gateway pages.
+This page is internal only and requires an NTU login to access.

 - Concordat at NTU: We support the principles of the Concordat to Support the Career Development of Researchers.

 If you have any queries about NTU’s implementation of the Concordat please get in touch with:

 Fiona McKerlie, Researcher Development Manager & Chair Concordat Management Group

 Please see the Publications Strategy and Publication Good Practice Guidelines: Standard Outputs for information on publication.

 Once an output is published, please visit PubSub to record your output so it will be available on NTU's Institutional (IRep), which is an open-access database that contains information about research projects and publications that NTU staff are working on.
 PubSub is easy to use and the guidelines provide information on how to use it, and how to access it off-campus.
 If you have any questions please contact your Research Support Librarian.